 This is the first episode of DALSTON NOIR, a weekly Noir-Hipster-Crime-Serial set in London Fields.
-To be continued. *

 Episode #1: Trouble on Kingsland Road

 Egon always experienced the same dilemma when filling out forms and there came the request for submitting contact details for next-of-kin.
 Simply because there wasn’t anybody.
 But appearances mattered and so as not to appear a sad loner, he usually put his imaginary childhood friend Foster into the blank space and made up a contact number.
 But that wasn’t the only reason he was interested in how this dirty-brown-furred dog had brutally been killed at the Balls Pond/Kingsland Road crossing.

-An elderly lady with purple dyed hair seemed rather nervous during the questioning and Schmuck made a note to catch up with her later.
-But for now he needed to get a closer look at the corpse, which had been relocated to the sidewalk so as not to stop the constant flow of traffic.
+An elderly lady with purple dye looks rather nervous during the questioning and Schmuck makes a note to catch up with her later.
+But for now he needs to get a closer look at the corpse, which had been relocated to the sidewalk so as not to stop the constant flow of traffic.

 Next week: Episode #2 – It Was A Dog’s Life After All